How to Start a Business Proposal Introduction

 • What is this proposal about?

-• Why does this proposal need to be taken?
+• Why does this proposal matter?

 • Who are the brands we are talking about?